flybywiresim/msfs-geo/README.md

 # msfs-geo
- A set of geographic mathmatical utility functions, designed for use in aviation, hence the use of Nautical Miles, Feet, and Degrees
+ A set of geographic mathematical utility functions, designed for use in aviation, hence the use of Nautical Miles, Feet, and Degrees